-It’s very likely the new or former employer’s 401k plan administrator can help facilitate this transfer.
-But accountholders need to be careful with a rollover, or they’ll be subjected to tax penalties.
-This can happen because the IRS takes a cautious approach to any form of retirement plan withdrawal.
-In fact, they consider a 401k rollover a lump sum distribution until proven wrong.
+It's very likely the new or former employer's 401(k) plan administrator can help facilitate this transfer.
+But accountholders need to be careful with a rollover, or they'll be subjected to tax penalties.
+This can happen because the Internal Revenue Service takes a cautious approach to any form of retirement plan withdrawal.
+In fact, they consider a 401(k) rollover a lump sum distribution until proven wrong.

 Moving Cash or Assets